One-Broker-Services/winston-session/README.md

 const logger = require('@one-broker-services/winston-session');

 const logger = new LogSession();
-logger
-.startSegment('TEST');
-.addContext(somePersistentContext);
+logger.startSegment('TEST');

+logger.mdc.put(somePersistentContext);

+// ...

-.addContextSegment(morePersistentContext); // ... but only for current segment
+logger.mdcSegment.put(morePersistentContext); // ... but only for current segment

+// ...

 logger.panic('some message', someoOptionalMeta)
 logger.alert('some message', someoOptionalMeta)
 logger.footprint('some important checkpoint data', { data: { a: 'qwert' } });

 // maybe in another file
-logger.addContext(morePersistentContext) // visible for all logs from now in the timeline
+logger.mdc.put(morePersistentContext) // visible for all logs from now in the timeline

 logger.error('some message', someoOptionalMeta)
 logger.warn('some message')